Endomorphisms of cell 2-representations: Introduction and description of the results

 Classically, Schur's Lemma asserts that the endomorphism algebra of a simple module (say for a finite dimensional algebra $A$ over some algebraically closed field $\Bbbk$) is isomorphic to $\Bbbk$.
 It might happen that the algebra $A$ is obtained by decategorifying some $2$-category and that the simple module in question is the decategorification of some $2$-representation of $A$.
 It is then natural to ask whether the assertion of Schur's Lemma is the $1$-shadow of some $2$-analogue.
 Put differently, this is a question about the endomorphism category of a $2$-representation of some $2$-category.

 In \cite{MM} we defined a class of $2$-categories, which we call fiat $2$-categories, forming a natural $2$-analogue of finite dimensional cellular algebras.
 Examples of fiat $2$-categories appear (sometimes in disguise) in e.g. \cite{BG,CR,FKS,KL,La,Ro}.
-Fiat $2$-categories have certain cell $2$-representations, which satisfy some natural generalizations of the concept of simplicity for representations of finite dimensional algebras.
-The main objective of the present paper is to study the endomorphism categories of these cell $2$-representations.
+Fiat $2$-categories have certain $2$-representations called {\em cell $2$-representations}, which were also defined in \cite{MM}.
+These $2$-representations satisfy some natural generalizations of the concept of simplicity for representations of finite dimensional algebras.
+The main objective of the present paper is to study the endomorphism categories of these cell $2$-representations with the ultimate goal to establish a $2$-analogue of Schur's Lemma.

 We start the paper by extending the $2$-setup from \cite{MM} to accommodate non-strict $2$-natural transformations between $2$-representations of fiat $2$-categories.
 This is done in Section~\ref{s1}, which also contains all necessary preliminaries.
 The advantage of our new setup is the fact that $2$-natural transformations become closed under isomorphism of functors and under taking inverses of equivalences (see Subsection~\ref{s1.33}).